-Australian born and married to my wonderful partner Allan.
-We meet in London during the winter of ’94.
-We had a beautiful molly named Nuala she joined us in 1995, a striking white breast tortoise shell she was.
-After 22 wonderful years of joy and happiness we all shared together it was with great sadness and love our girl passed away peacefully after a short illness on the 17th June 2017… she will never be forgotten.
+Australian born, married to my wonderful partner from Lancashire.
+We met in London during the winter of ’94.
+Our precious girl joined us in 1995, a striking white breast tortoise shell she was.
+After 22 wonderful years of joy and happiness we all shared together it was with great sadness and love that our girl passed away peacefully after a short illness on the 17th June 2017… she will never be forgotten.

 “There are always two people in every picture: the photographer and the viewer.” – Ansel Adams

 Wishing to share this bundle of mounting photos with my family and friends both at home and abroad led me to the idea of creating a Facebook page.
 In June 2010 I created Whitechapel Streetscape, later changing the name to Whitechapel E1.